lohjine/opencaptcha/concepts.md

 When the bot runs a neural network model to identify the animals.
 Alternatively, because this project is open-source and the original videos are available, a [Content-based Image Retrieval (CBIR)](https://go-talks.appspot.com/github.com/soruly/slides/whatanime.ga-2018.slide) approach can be applied.

+A custom neural network model can be trained to predict

 For animal sounds, the only available model I can find is [this](https://lis-unicamp.github.io/current-projects/wasis/).
 Otherwise a neural network approach or Shazam-like method could work.

 ## Level 8